- The 8 parts of speech are nouns, pronouns, adjectives, verbs, adverbs, prepositions, conjunctions, and articles.

 An adverb is a word that describes an adjective, a verb, or another adverb.

-Quietly is describing how you entered (verb) the room.
+Quietly describes how you entered (verb) the room.

-Always is describing how frequently a cheetah is faster (adjective) than a lion.
+Always describes how frequently a cheetah is faster (adjective) than a lion.

 6 Prepositions